 Mechanical Training issues are a direct result of energy overloading a joint axis point, fulcrum lever, or body part.
 This has been proven by Newton, physics principles, and is widely accepted within the kinesiology research world.
 Evidence of such can be seen in physical therapy, wherein equal and opposite movement planes and body parts are identified for therapy.
 For example, if the front of a pitcher's shoulder is hurt, PT focuses training upon the back of the shoulder, and vice versa.
 Energy overloads are the root cause of the aforementioned and VeloPRO training harnesses focus upon aligning these flows to ensure dynamic balance is synced

-ALL ABOUT INTERNAL PRONATION (and how to Prevent & Heal injuries)
+ALL ABOUT INTERNAL PRONATION (and how to Prevent & Heal injuries)11 Apr, 2019

-Elbow Extension – What it is, What it Does, and How to Optimize it
+Elbow Extension – What it is, What it Does, and How to Optimize it10 Apr, 2019

 Balanced Force & How to Optimize Equal & Opposite Reactionary Energies